unleashit/next-promise-cache/readme.md

 As a convenience, `fetch-cache` handles the double promise and error states.
 By default it will assume and attempt to return JSON, but you can specifify whatever format you need (text, blob, etc.).
 If the response contains a non-2xx status code, a `FetchCacheError` is thrown with the original `Response` and `status`.
 A general failure like a network issue throws the standard error.

 >  Don't forget if you've exported a _function that returns the instance_, you have to call it first, either in advance or inline with each use.

-> **_IMPORTANT:_**  If `fetch-cache` detects Next.JS's patched fetch, for get requests it will pass a default `cache` property of `no-store` to fetch.
-In Next 13 (app directory enabled) the default is `force-cache`.
-This is to prevent double caching in an SSR environment.
-IF YOU NEED SSG, you should pass a `cache` option like 'force-cache'.
-You can pass the `revalidate` option as usual and/or use route segment config options.

 ```typescript jsx
 import api from './services';